 Whatever Petter's feeling about the sale of the company, investment by John Brown (and further acquisition of shares by Associated Electrical Industries) did allow extra investment that would permit the production of the new P9 cannon-fighter alongside the Lysander (albeit the new capacity was on nothing like the scale achieved at the new "shadow-factories" being sponsored by the Government for rearmament at the time).
 When the Petter engine company was sold off, its production was moved to Loughborough.
 The empty factory, adjacent to Westland's Yeovil site, was acquired and proved crucial to expanded production.
 However, the loss of so many of Westland's "old-hands", because of Petter's lack of people-skills, led to serious problems in production planning, the very area Westland had built its reputation on.
 There was no one left who dared analyse and critique Petters design for easier production or maintenance.
 For example, when Harald Penrose the company's test pilot, strongly argued for an automatic trim system on the Lysander, Petter overruled him.
 This ended up being a serious deficiency in the Lysander, which cost a few pilots their lives (those who fly the remaining "warbird" Lysanders today have to be thoroughly briefed on the aircraft's peculiar flying qualities).

-Westland had greatly impressed the Air Ministry with the swift production of the Hawker Hector; all 178 examples of this army co-operation aircraft being completed in just 10 months in 1937.
+Westland had greatly impressed the Air Ministry with the swift production, under contract, of the Hawker Hector; all 178 examples of this army co-operation aircraft being completed in just 10 months in 1937.
 Westland also delivered the first Lysanders on time and budget.
 Subsequently, it seems things turned a little sour for the Lysander.
-There were issues with quality control and certain aspects of the design proved problematic, the problem of the trim system being the most serious.
+On one Lysander Tedder experimented with a new lightweight fabric covering on the wing to save weight.
+This was done without consulting or asking the permission of the Air Ministry and when the aircraft almost crashed because the material tore of the wing in flight the Ministry began to have doubts about Tedder.
+There were also issues with quality control and certain aspects of the design proved problematic, the problem of the trim system being the most serious.
 These sorts of things should have been sorted by a competent production design department.
 In 1939, Westland had to call in consultants from the American automobile industry to completely reorganise the company, after which it became a "model" to which the rest of Britain's aviation industry aspired.
 Westland's amazing wartime Spitfire and Seafire production record testify to the efficiency of the new system.
 However, the design of the P9 Whirlwind had taken place before these changes took effect and the issues of ease of production, repair and maintainability were already present in the design.